 Just because some big, popular companies make poor design decisions regarding accessibility, doesn’t mean you/your company has to.

 You want an accessible, usable website?
-Then please don’t remove the underline on text links, particularly in the main content.
+Then please don’t remove the underline on text links, particularly in the main content (in blocks of text).
 Unfortunately this design trend continues on the web (and the same could be said about those awful form input labels that act like placeholders, ugh).

 Why?
 For accessibility, users with color blindness or low vision may have trouble distinguishing links from regular text when the underline is missing.
-Also remember situational disability; links with no underline are usually more difficult to determine when using a poor monitor or when using a computer in a brightly lit environment.
+Also remember situational disability; links with no underline are usually more difficult to determine when using a poor monitor or when using a computer in a brightly lit environment (since they usually use color alone).

 Personally, I’m getting a little older now and my sight’s color recognition is fading a bit.
 I really don’t like squinting and fighting to find the dark blue links within black text.
 Don’t make me think!

 Some designs have bolded text links instead of underlining in order to differentiate the links from regular text.
-In my opinion, this give a less professional appearance, and still ignores the core convention of underlined text links.
+Bold text can get confused with headings and text that’s bolded for emphasis.
+And in my opinion, this give a less professional appearance, and still ignores the core convention of underlined text links.

 It’s acceptable to remove underlines on text links when other visual cues replaces the underline, such as: